Considerations for Contributors

 Enjoys Writing – This is a big one.
 The person who writes your blog will hopefully be doing it regularly.
 So they need to enjoy doing it.
 If they begrudge writing it, or it takes a really long time, then their standards will slip or it will interfere with the rest of their work.
 Plus, your readers will know.

 Understands Storytelling – The best content is well written and draws your audience in.
 There’s so much drivel on the Web and you don’t want to add to it.
 Organic search is all about searchers asking questions.
 There’s an art to answering those questions in an interesting and compelling way.
 If your content is too salesy or too dry, then your engagement statistics will suffer.

 Appreciates Good Spelling & Grammar – Blog posts riddled with spelling and grammar errors reflect upon your brand.
 There are several tools (like Grammarly) that find and fix misspellings, dangling participles, and missing Oxford commas.
 Make sure your contributing blog author or ghostwriter has a solid understanding of spelling and grammar rules or uses such a tool.
-Regardless of the blog topic or type of audience, your content needs to organized, clear to understand, and visually appealing.
+Regardless of the blog topic or type of audience, your content needs to be organized, clear to understand, and visually appealing.